 Chimney stacks

 Repair category: 2

-Notes: There are areas of cracking and worn render on chimney stacks.
+Notes: Render on the chimney stack is worn.

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Roofing including roof space Repair category: 2 Notes: The roof is clad with light-weight tiles.
+Roofing including roof space Repair category: 2 Notes: The roof is clad with lightweight tiles.
 These types of tiles may contain asbestos material.
-If works affecting asbestos-based products are to be undertaken, it is adviseable to seek specialist advice.
-The flat roof covering has been coated with bitumen in an effort to prolong its life expectancy.
-The roof covering is worn.
-Flat roof coverings are known to have a limited life, requiring ongoing repair, maintenance and potentially replacement.
+Asbestos based products may present a hazard to health if damaged or disturbed.
+If works affecting asbestos based products are to be undertaken, it is advisable to seek specialist advice.
+There are some chipped and slipped tiles.
+There are some areas of missing ridge pointing.
+The roof covering over the lounge is worn and of a flat design.
+Flat roof coverings are known to have limited life requiring ongoing repair, maintenance and potentially replacement.
 Experience shows that leaks can manifest unpredictably and with no warning.
+There are areas of staining to sarking and roof timbers.
+The areas appeared to dry at the time of inspection.